Bentleyj/BeyondPhotography/README.md

 ### Day 33

 Long break again due to work in NYC so I made a little test with pixelation fading in and out.
 Not sure happy with the results but I did learn a lot about how to manipulate sin curves in to an effect that I want.
 This one reminds me of Lego.

+### Day 34

+Starting to play with my wood texture (does that sound weird?).
+Getting some cool results already!
+I'm starting by offsettings the radius in polar coordinates by the brightness of the wood texture which gets some awesome looks!
+And I'm also spinning the pixels around the center by the amount of their brightness in the wood texture which is also quite groovy (wood pun?).